nats-io/nats.net.v1/README.md

 ## Basic Encoded Usage
 The .NET NATS client mirrors go encoding through serialization and deserialization.
-Simply create an encoded connection and publish objects, and receive objects through an asyncronous subscription using the encoded message event handler.
-By default, objects are serialized using the BinaryFormatter, but methods used to serialize and deserialize objects can be overridden.
+Simply create an encoded connection and publish objects, and receive objects through an asynchronous subscription using the encoded message event handler.
+The .NET 4.5 client has a default formatter serializing objects using the BinaryFormatter, but methods used to serialize and deserialize objects can be overridden.
+The NATS core version does not have serialization defaults and they must be specified.

 ```C#
         using (IEncodedConnection c = new ConnectionFactory().CreateEncodedConnection())